 Alternatively, you can make a free booking to visit the Sky Garden without a restaurant reservation.
 Tickets are released on a Monday for the following 3 weeks.
 Please check our Twitter feed or Facebook for updates on ticket releases.

-Children under the age of 16 must be accompanied by an adult aged 18 years of over.
+During public hours, children under the age of 16 must be accompanied by an adult aged 18 years or over.
 One adult may bring a maximum of 3 children with them.
 We reserve the right to deny entry if these limits are exceeded.
 Children shall remain under the control or supervision of an adult at all times.